Kyle-Demers08/Data440/HW1/HW#1_report.md

 # Q2

+a) First, load this URI https://httpbin.org/user-agent directly in your browser and take a screenshot.
+The resulting webpage should show the "User-Agent" HTTP request header that your web browser sends to the web server.

 ## Answer

+a)
 <img width="740" alt="image" src="https://user-images.githubusercontent.com/112887807/192108180-fe9bc9c9-3433-4f07-b527-cd29dc405c16.png">

 This is my user agent

 <img width="880" alt="image" src="https://user-images.githubusercontent.com/112887807/192108988-b4da7946-0780-4d58-aa75-dc27b39a23a2.png">

+b) In a single curl command, issue a HEAD HTTP request for the URI, https://t.co/EYgdZgrm2W.
+Show the HTTP response headers, follow any redirects, and change the User-Agent HTTP request field to "DATA 440."
+Show the command you issued and the result of your execution on the command line.
+(Either take a screenshot of your terminal or copy/paste into a code segment.)

 I followed the redirects using this command.
 Note the "301" which implies that the address has been permanently moved to "Location"